-Diversity of Neotropical Sloanea (Elaeocarpaceae)
+Diversity of Neotropical Sloanea (Elaeocarpaceae) - COMPLETED

 The genus Sloanea comprises some 200 species distributed in tropical America, Madagascar and tropical Asia.
 The focus of the present study is the New World species (approximately 120), which form an important and very visible ecological component of lowland rain forest centred in western Amazonia.